tech-espm/labs-editor/README.md

 The component used for syntax highlight in the avanced mode is [Ace](https://github.com/ajaxorg/ace), licensed under the [BSD License](https://github.com/ajaxorg/ace/blob/master/LICENSE).

 The engine used in game mode is [Phaser 2.6.2](https://github.com/photonstorm/phaser), licensed under the [MIT License](https://github.com/photonstorm/phaser/blob/master/LICENSE.md).

+The component used to read and write Zip files in advanced mode is [JSZip](https://github.com/Stuk/jszip) which is licensed under the [MIT license](https://github.com/Stuk/jszip/blob/master/LICENSE.markdown).